terutora/Today-I-learn/HTML.md

 title> is that describes the title of the document.
 link> is that describes CSS of the document.
 To represent css, specify "stylesheet" in the "rel" attribute and the stylesheet URL in the "herf" attribute.
 body> is represents text.
 Elements below the hierarchy include h1>, p>, etc.
+img> is represents image.
+To represent an image, specify file location in the "src" attribute and image description in the "alt" attribute.